Exam short answer question

 Strategies for answering questions

 - Keep your answers to one paragraph and include key words or phrases.
-Your answer will not usually be more than half a page, and may be less, depending on marks allocation for the question.
+How long your answer is will depend on marks allocation for the question.

 - Organise your ideas logically, briefly, and concisely.